November 3, 2020

 Four years ago I didn’t have a pussy hat.
 It wasn’t a thing I would have imagined so many women wearing.
 I know lots of people who thought my little group of friends in college were disgusting girls for wearing tampon costumes on Halloween.
 We just thought it was hilarious and provocative.
 But then shock humor comes naturally to me.

 Four years ago red flags became a huge wave in my line of work.
 I could feel the energy shift in our environment the morning after the election on my way into my government office.
 The darkness and gloom on the streets was visceral.
-I could sense the fear all around me all the time for the first time I could recall since 911.
-I didn’t even have to talk to anyone to feel it.
+I could sense the fear all around me all the time for the first time I could recall since September 11, 2001.
+I didn’t even have to talk to anyone to feel the fear all around me.

 But my first actual red flag came less than a week after the election when people I actually knew began showing their true colors.
-I was talking to a large metro school district administrator when the first red flag came up in my job.
-I’m a juvenile rights attorney.
+I was talking to a school district administrator when the first red flag came up in my job.
+I’m an attorney working as a mediator and a special education policy expert and complaints investigator.
 This administrator was someone I had worked with as I investigated discrimination cases in their school district for several years.
 I knew them to be funny, charming, and I thought compassionate.
 I was either very wrong or something had changed.
 All I know is a regular friendly and professional conversation turned into what sounded to me like a school district witch hunt against a kid’s mother.
 She wasn’t doing anything but her job.
 It’s a parent’s responsibility to protect their children’s right to a public education.
 It is the law.

 My 18 year old is a natural born linguist.
 When Ruth Bader Ginsberg passed away and everyone was saying her name it got him to thinking.
 He was thinking about what the word ruth meant.
 He said everyone knew what ruthless meant.
 (We sure do.)
 But what did the word ruth mean?